 De Vita S, Gandolfo S, Quartuccio L. Cryoglobulinemia.
 In: Hochberg MC, Gravallese EM, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
 Rheumatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 171.

-McPherson RA, Riley RS, Massey D. Laboratory evaluation of immunoglobulin function and humoral immunity.
+McPherson RA, Riley RS, Massey HD.
+Laboratory evaluation of immunoglobulin function and humoral immunity.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
-23rd ed.
-St Louis, MO: Elsevier; 2017:chap 46.BACK TO TOP
+24th ed.
+Philadelphia, PA: Elsevier; 2022:chap 47.BACK TO TOP